flutter/devtools/tool/README.md

 ### Configure/Refresh environment

+Make sure:

-1. Make sure your Dart SDK is configured:
+1. Your Dart SDK is configured:

    a.
 You have a local checkout of the Dart SDK
       - (for getting started instructions, see [sdk/CONTRIBUTING.md](https://github.com/dart-lang/sdk/blob/main/CONTRIBUTING.md)).